This post summarizes the ESPIRiT algorithm for estimating coil sensitivies in MRI. It took me months to grasp the theory behind it.

 “Obvious” convolution

-I believe the most challenging part is deriving equation (16) Gqsq=sq from the paper.
-The authors provided little detail about this step, only mentioning that the operator W=M−1∑rRrHV∥V∥HRr is a matrix-valued convolution, which can be decoupled into point-wise matrix operations in the image domain.
+The most challenging part for me is to derive equation (16) Gqsq=sq from the paper.
+The authors mentioned that the operator W=M−1∑rRrHV∥V∥HRr (in our case, W=M−1∑rRrH(V∥V∥H)∗Rr) is a matrix-valued convolution, which can be decoupled into point-wise matrix operations in the image domain.
 The sensitivity maps are obtained by the eigenvalue decomposition of all Gq’s choosing only the eigenvectors corresponding to eigenvalue “=1”.
-After that, they jump straight to showing the computation of Gq in Figure 3 without any mathematical explanation.

 To simplify the derivation, we first introduce some notations: